NontoNgcamphalala/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13-unique; Create a script that takes a list of words as input and prints only words that appear exactly once.

-14-findthatword: Displays lines containing the pattern “root” from the file /etc/passwd
+14-findthatword: Displays lines containing the pattern “root” from the file /etc/passwtword

+15-countthatword; Displays the number of lines that contain the pattern “bin” in the file /etc/passwd